jina-ai/jina/README.md

 <!-- start elevator-pitch -->

 Jina is a neural search framework that empowers anyone to build SOTA and scalable deep learning search applications in minutes.

-🌌 **All data types** - Scalable indexing, querying, understanding of any data: video, image, long/short text, music, source code, PDF, etc.
+⏱️ **Save time** - *The* design pattern of neural search systems, building a solution in just minutes.

-⏱️ **Save time** - *The* design pattern of neural search systems, from zero to a production-ready system in minutes.
+🌌 **All data types** - Processing, indexing, querying, understanding of video, image, long/short text, music, source code, PDF, etc.

-🌩️ **Fast & cloud-native** - Distributed architecture from day one, scalable & cloud-native by design: enjoy containerization, streaming, sharding, replication, async scheduling, HTTP/gRPC/WebSocket protocols.
+🌩️ **Local & cloud friendly** - Distributed architecture, scalable & cloud-native from day one.
+Same developer experience on both local and cloud.

-🍱 **Own your stack** - Keep end-to-end stack ownership of your solution, avoid integration pitfalls you get with fragmented, multi-vendor, generic legacy tools.
+🍱 **Own your stack** - Keep end-to-end stack ownership of your solution.
+Avoid integration pitfalls you get with fragmented, multi-vendor, generic legacy tools.

 <!-- end elevator-pitch -->